Parallel Programming Models

 item[] *= 2

-Mojo is still a work in progress (as of 2025, the GPU programming API is highly unstable and not publicly available yet).
+Mojo is still under active development (as of 2025, its GPU programming API is experimental and not yet publicly available).
 However, it's a promising direction.
-The plan is that you will be able to write portable GPU kernels in Mojo, and the compiler will handle mapping them to the hardware efficiently, just like it does for CPU SIMD.
-Mojo is an example of treating parallelism as a foundational feature of the programming model rather than an afterthought.
+The goal is that programmers will be able to write portable kernels in Mojo, and the compiler will handle parallelizing and mapping to the hardware efficiently, just like it already does for CPU SIMD.

 Resources